bisterix-studio/parley/docs/latest/nodes/action-node.md

 ## Description

-A human-readable description of the action node to aid future understanding of the node at a quick glance.
+A human-readable description of the Action Node to aid future understanding of the Node at a quick glance.

 ## Type